webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 #### 6.2.1 When Attribution is Required

-Provide attribution when:
-- License requires it (Apache, BSD, MIT)
-- Using substantial portions of code
-- Modifying third-party code
-- Redistributing dependencies
+Provide attribution when the license requires it, when using substantial code portions, modifying third-party code, or redistributing dependencies.

 #### 6.2.2 Attribution Methods